 2. Cross-selling & up-selling

 When we already sold something or are selling something to a customer, there is often an opportunity to cross-sell or up-sell based on the customers' purchases.
-The most common ways to go about recommended products is to.
+The most common ways recommended also by our Drupal consultants to go about products are to:

 Offer complementary products to increase the overall value of the purchase.
 E.g. if someone buys a bicycle, offer additional things like a chain lubricant, a speedometer or a bottle holder.
 This is typically done in the checkout process.
 An additional screen is displayed prompting the customer to consider the additional offers, or a block is shown under the cart (for example before "proceed to checkout" button) with recommendations.